nextcloud/calendar/3rdparty/restangular/README.md

 #### setFullResponse

 You can set fullResponse to true to get the whole response every time you do any request.
 The full response has the restangularized data in the `data` field, and also has the headers and config sent.
 By default, it's set to false.
+Please note that in order for Restangular to access custom HTTP headers, your server must respond having the `Access-Control-Expose-Headers:` set.

 ````javascript
 // set params for multiple methods at once